segmentio/segment-docs/src/connections/destinations/destination-filters.md

 ## Destination Filters API

 The Destination Filters API provides more power than the Segment dashboard's Destination Filters settings.
-With the API, You can create complex filters that are conditionally applied using Segment's [Filter Query Language (FQL)](/docs/config-api/fql).
+With the API, you can create complex filters that are conditionally applied using Segment's [Filter Query Language (FQL)](/docs/config-api/fql).

 The Destination Filters API offers four different filter types: